-The Group's £55 0m and £5 0m Revolving Credit Facilities allow short term borrowings at floating rates of interest c) Foreign exchange risk
+The Group's £55.0m and £5.0m Revolving Credit Facilities allow short term borrowings at floating rates of interest.

-The Group's Term Loan borrowings are also at floating rates of interest although some cash flow hedging has been undertaken using interest rate swaps under which the Group receives LIBOR and pays 0 775% on the hedged amount, thereby significantly reducing exposure to interest rate risk
+The Group's Term Loan borrowings of £220m are also at floating rates of interest although some cash flow hedging has been undertaken using interest rate swaps under which the Group receives LIBOR and pays 0.775% on the hedged amount, thereby significantly reducing exposure to interest rate risk.

 Investments are predominately in fixed-rate deposit accounts which are redeemable on demand.
-The average rate of return on Money Market Funds used by the Group during the year was 0.42% (2015) 0.40%).
+The average rate of return on Money Market Funds used by the Group during the year was 0.76% (2016: 0.42%).